vlatan/pc-backup/README.md

 # run every minute
 */1 * * * * cd /path/to/pc-backup && .venv/bin/python backup.py >> logs/backup.out 2>&1
 ```

+## TODO:
+* Check if the index is consistent with the bucket on every run (needs a call to the bucket).
+* Check if the index has changed during a long running operation and abandon the operation if needed.

 ## License